Geovation/geovation.github.io/_posts/2017-05-19-build-your-own-static-vector-tile-pipeline.md

 generate tiles for every zoom layer the browser supports.
 As long as you tell Mapbox which tiles exist in each *source*, it can use the vector data to dynamically resize the information from the closest tiles that are available.
-This is known as under or overzooming.
+This is known as under- or over-zooming.

 The `minzoom` and `maxzoom` settings in the `composite` source specify which zoom levels the source physically contains files for (which zoom levels you